watageek/betaflight/README.md

 * THROTTLE_BOOST
 * INTEGRATED_YAW_CONTROL
 * AIRMODE_LPF
- are enabled by default for STM32F3 Flight controller
+ are now enabled by default for STM32F3 Flight controller

 ___________________
 for targets :